zenomt/webid-auth-protocol/README.md

 *WebID HTTP Authorization Protocol* comprises the following components:

-  - Three new parameters to the `WWW-Authenticate` response header for the `Bearer` method, and supplemental semantics;
+  - New parameters to the `WWW-Authenticate` response header for the `Bearer` method, and supplemental semantics;

   - An API endpoint for exchanging a proof of possession for an access token;